 Plan With Your Employees’ Needs In Mind

 We’ve all seen the flashy job adverts that boast about the office’s beanbags, air hockey table, coffee machines and more… They look great in the advert but, in reality, how often are they used by the employees themselves?
 Were they something the workers wanted or was it instead just done with the company Instagram in mind?
-A perfect place to start to begin to discover and learn just what is available out there for your employees, is officemonster.co.uk/office-furniture, who have been helping offices around the UK since 2017.
+A perfect place to start to begin to discover and learn just what is available out there for your employees, is officemonster.co.uk/office-furniture.

 Employee-first design will do wonders for office morale and productivity.
 It can also help your employees feel their needs are really being heard.
 Perhaps the budget for a flashy TV could instead be spent on some comfortable chairs or standing desks.
 Demonstrably planning with your team in mind can help alleviate some of the stresses of the working environment keeping your team happier overall.
 You can also use this opportunity to plan around individual worker’s specific needs.

 Goodwill towards the renovation can be used up quickly if the works mean your staff are unable to do their daily tasks to the best of their ability.
 Think about if they’re going to need to take client calls while the power tools are whirring away next to them.
 It’ll be a pain for your team AND your customers if works cause disruption.

 With the recent successes of work from home programs during lockdown perhaps you could consider having the whole office work from home for a week while the decorators blitz the office.
 One extra week of working from home could save the hassle of three weeks working around contractors if you’re planning a more thorough renovation.